ckeditor/ckeditor4-docs/guides/dev/features/codesnippetgeshi/README.md

 In this tutorial we used lib directory as a just example of organizing the directory structure outside of CKEditor.
 Most likely you'll want to adjust it to match your needs, but remember to update `codeSnippetGeshi_url` config property.

 That's all, you can now open your page with CKEditor and add some code to it.
-As long as **codesnippetgeshi** plugin will be enabled, it will send highglight requests to GeSHi adapter file pointed by `codeSnippetGeshi_url` config property.
+As long as **codesnippetgeshi** plugin will be enabled, it will send highlight requests to GeSHi adapter file pointed by `codeSnippetGeshi_url` config property.